Margen67/Test/FAQ.md

 Branch              | Purpose
 ------              | -------
-canary_experimental | Changes that don't have a PR open. canary_pr           | Changes that have a PR open. canary_base         | Base branch for above branches. (newest) canary-new          | Newer than old-update. canary-old-update   | Old, but newer branch. (has some features newer branches don't)
+canary_experimental | Changes that don't have a PR open. canary_pr           | Changes that have a PR open; see [Pull Request Status](https://github.com/xenia-canary/xenia-canary/projects/2). canary_base         | Base branch for above branches. (newest) canary-new          | Newer than old-update. canary-old-update   | Old, but newer branch. (has some features newer branches don't)